 Pay your respects at Glasnevin cemetery

 Although I think this is best as part of a tour, if you’re unfamiliar with Irish history, it is quite possible to do by yourself.
 The cemetery is located in north Dublin a short bus ride away from O’Connell St. This is the final resting place of many of Irelands most prominent and famous citizens including Michael Collins, Daniel O’Connell, and Brendan Behan.
 Prominent points are Daniel O’connels round tower and dedication to victims of the Irish famine.
-Although a little somber, a visit to Ireland wouldn’t be complete without a visit to a cemetery so why not the most important one in Irish history.
+Although a little sombre, a visit to Ireland wouldn’t be complete without a visit to a cemetery so why not the most important one in Irish history.
 Be sure to check the opening times here, I had to return a number of times because I didn’t check.
 Asscemeterycemetary doesn’t close was my mistake.

 Just around the corner is the Royal Botanic gardens, also worth a visit if the weather permits.
 A nice location to be attacked by squirrels and to rest up before more adventures.